odohigreat/odohigreat/README.md

 - 👋 Hey, I’m @odohigreat
 - 👀 I’m interested in software engineering with Go, react and JavaScript
-- 🌱 #frontend
+- 💫 #frontend #webdesign
-- 💞️ I’m looking to collaborate on React and Go projects
+- 👾 I’m looking to collaborate on React, Typescript and Golang projects
 <!-- 📫 How to reach me --->

 <!---